 The Hertfordshire County Council provides a neat online facility where users can submit and report faults such as potholes, flooded roads, unkempt hedges and so on.
 However, it is not necessarily easy to use.
 HCC provides a brief introduction by way of a short PDF and...read more

 Below is a copy of the current version of The Smallford Community Plan.
 This is a working document in progress – by definition therefore it is an unfinished, incomplete one.
 We are publishing it as a working document on our website – 1.
-To inform residents -...read more
+To inform residents - that a...read more